iliaivanov/claude-lib/prompt-templates/training-plan-prompt.md

 4. Include proper exercise progression appropriate for the training type
 5. Consider the additional comments and modify the plan accordingly
 6. Ensure the workout is balanced and safe
+7. Include plank exercise into the cool-down of every training

 **Required Output Format:**
 ```